uyuni-project/uyuni-rfc/accepted/00000-ptf-repos-in-uyuni.md

 - when multiple organization credentials are used, we need to request and parse multiple product scopes which cost much more time.
 - we might need to do bigger changes in the backend as we need to adapt to getting only parts of the data.
-- dependency to other product development teams which slow down the development
+- dependency to other product development teams.
+Requires agreements to change other products as well

 # Unresolved questions
 [unresolved]: #unresolved-questions